biggyu/2023_AI_Gomoku/README.md

 # 2023_AI_Gomoku

-# gomoku-AB-pruning
+# gomoku-α-β-pruning
-- A pet project after learning alpha beta pruning
+- A pet project after learning alpha-beta pruning
-- CAN EASILY BEAT AI AT https://gomokuonline.com/

 ## How do AI calculate moves?
 - Random in the first two moves.